That's absolutely right, Johnny Donovan, Walter Williams filling in for Rush, and Rush will be back on Monday.

 Sure.

-Should a person have paid into it, Social Security.
+Should a person have paid into it, Social Security?

 Yes, even though it's paid into it.

-Somebody has sacrificed someplace.
+Somebody has to sacrifice someplace.

-It's a millionaire.
+And so you're a millionaire.

 Okay, big deal.

-What's that thousand dollars mean to you?
+What's that $1,000 mean to you?

-Not okay, well, okay, okay, you got one.
+Okay, well, okay, okay, you got one.

 Okay, now what's the other?